-In addition, the site's Assessor Parcel Numbers (APN # 4006020026 and 4006020027) have been identified in the 2013-2021 Housing Element's Inventory of Sites for Housing.
+In addition, the site's Assessor Parcel Number (APN # 5111007029) is identified in the 2013-2021 Housing Element's Inventory of Sites for Housing.
 The Inventory of Sites for Housing identifies parcels suitable for additional residential development without the need for any discretionary zoning action by the City.
 Therefore, the project is consistent with the Housing Element's vision of providing housing on these applicable sites.
 As such, the proposed project substantially conforms to the purpose of the Housing Element of the General Plan.